amithnagh/tv-maze-assessment/README.md

 ## Naming Convention

 Followed typescript naming convention standards.
-Classes - Pascal Case eg: class Abc
+Classes - Pascal Case eg: class Abc,
-Interface - Pascal Case with 'I' at the start eg interface IAbc variables - Camel Case eg: variableName functions - Pascal Case eg: functionName component selector - kebab-case eg: app-component-name
+Interface - Pascal Case with 'I' at the start eg interface IAbc, variables - Camel Case eg: variableName, functions - Pascal Case eg: functionName, component selector - kebab-case eg: app-component-name

 ## Dependencies

 All the project dependencies are listed out in package.json under two sections dependencies and devDependencies.
 DevDependencies are needed to develop the code and run in local machine server provided by npm.

-## Running the project
+## Running the Project

 After the basic set up of node and Angular Cli as mentioned above is done, open the code folder and run `npm install` which installs all the required dependancies.

-## Development server
+## Development Server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files or alternatively can run `npm start`

-## Code scaffolding
+## Code Scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.